muratk3n/thirdwave/en/README.md

 ---

 Too bad the Amazon unionization effort failed..
-But 'ppl have spoken' answer is the wrong conclusion to draw here..
+But 'ppl have spoken' is the wrong conclusion to draw here..
 The system was favoring the employer.
 Change of labor laws needed?
 AMZN clearly was the better closer.

 ---